No single raindrop thinks it is to blame for the flood.

 That we get everything for free, from houses to education, to dog food, loans, cars and jobs.

 You’ve also probably heard about those poor white people who are too scared to speak the truth about any of this for fear of being called racist.
-Even how the police are too scared to arrest Aboriginal criminals because they are scared of being called racist.
+How even the police are too scared to arrest Aboriginal people because they are scared of being called racist.

-If you grew up in a white dominated Western country like Australia it would be a miracle if you were not affected by this bombardment of racist information on the one hand, and the overwhelming lack of information countering it.
+If you grew up in a white dominated Western country like Australia it would be a miracle if you were not affected by this bombardment of racist information on the one hand, and the overwhelming lack of information countering it on the other.

 Despite this statistical likelihood that your views have been shaped by the racist attitudes of yesteryear, white Australia still thinks that being called racist is the worst thing that could possibly happen to anyone, worse even than experiencing racism on a regular basis from individuals as well as from the media, the government, and the knowledge that this is the general status quo.

 This is what lies behind the infamous line ‘I’m not racist, but’… the desire to not be called a racist is remarkably strong yet, amazingly, it rarely leads to any introspection or reflection or education.
-It rarely leads individuals to challenge the assumptions they have been raised with, largely in thanks to the endless array of logical fallacies that exist to help people avoid having to confront these attitudes, coupled with the difficulty many people have in finding out this information even if they do try to learn more.
+It rarely leads individuals to challenge the assumptions they have been raised with, largely in thanks to the endless array of logical fallacies that exist to help people avoid having to confront these attitudes (you’re just trying to make me feel guilty, it’s PC gone mad, Cultural marxism, living in the past etc), coupled with the apparent difficulty many people have in finding out this information even if they do try to learn more.

 A lot of it has to do with the weight allegedly given to the label ‘racist’.
 With the exception of your overt, ‘proud’ racists, most people don’t like to think of themselves in this light.
 A racist is an unequivocally ‘bad’ person; a member of the KKK, someone who loves Hitler, someone who hates all members of all other races.
 How could such a horrific term apply to them?